Band gap renormalization, carrier mobility, and transport in Mg$_{2}$Si and Ca$_{2}$Si: \textit{Ab initio} scattering and Boltzmann transport equation study: THEORY AND METHODS

 Based on this approach and Fig.~\hyperref[fig:kph]{\ref{fig:kph}(b)}, nanostructure with size d = 30 (20) nm in Mg$_{2}$Si (Ca$_{2}$Si) can be selected to maximize phonon scattering while preserving most electron transport, in order to minimize $\kappa_{\mathrm{ph}}$.
 We then re-compute the $\kappa_{\mathrm{ph}}$ by incorporating also the boundary scattering rates (v$_{\mathrm{g}}$/d) where v$_{\mathrm{g}}$ is the group velocity and d is the boundary MFP.
 This recalculation is shown in Fig.~\hyperref[fig:ztb]{\ref{fig:ztb}(a)} for the chosen d values in both materials.
 Boundary scattering leads to a significant reduction $\kappa_{\mathrm{ph}}$, which is $\sim$9.7 (3.1) W m$^{-1}$ K$^{-1}$ in Mg$_{2}$Si (Ca$_{2}$Si) at 300 K$-$ a decrease of almost 55-60\% compared to the bulk values in both materials.
 The value at high T (900 K) is reduced by almost 35\% compared to bulk values.
 This slower reduction at elevated temperatures may be attributed to the reduced dominance of phonon-boundary scattering as T increases.
 The obtained room-temperature value for Mg$_{2}$Si falls within the experimentally observed range of $\sim$7.8-10.5 W m$^{-1}$ K$^{-1}$ \cite{labotz1963thermal,tani2005thermoelectric,rowe2018thermoelectrics}.
+The accuracy of the calculated $\kappa_{\mathrm{ph}}$ may be enhanced by using a supercell size beyond 2 $\times$ 2 $\times$ 2, as well as increasing the cutoff pair distance used in the present calculations.
 Using the $\kappa_{\mathrm{ph}}$ of nanostructured Mg$_{2}$Si and Ca$_{2}$Si, we again compute the $z$T and plot it in Fig.~\hyperref[fig:ztb]{\ref{fig:ztb}(b)} at the optimal electron concentration of $10^{19}$ {\cm} using MRTA.
 At 300 K, the use of nanograins results in more than a twofold enhancement in their $z$T compared to the bulk level.
 While the optimal $z$T is predicted as $\sim$0.12 for Mg$_{2}$Si at higher temperatures and $\sim$0.15 at mid T range (around 550 K) for Ca$_{2}$Si, exceeding their respective optimal bulk values by more than 1.5 times.